soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 | ensures interoperability | increases precision |
 | is stable over the long term | can be adapted to research needs |

+> **Reference model and domain-specific model**
+>
+> A general reference ontology provides a shared conceptual framework.
+>
+> A domain ontology adapts and specializes this framework for the concepts and requirements of a particular research domain.
+>
+> In this tutorial, CIDOC CRM provides the common framework, while the computer games domain requires more specific concepts.

 ---

 ## Relevance and benefits of CIDOC CRM